hvppycoding/FLUX-Fill-LoRA-Trainer/README.md

 ![validation data dir](./doc/validation_data_dir.png)

 This directory contains images used to evaluate the performance of the trained model during the training process.
-These images are typically not used for training the model itself.
+These images are not used for training the model itself.

 * **Evaluation**: These images are used to assess how well the model is learning to generate or manipulate images of the specific instances.